Don't Breathe 2: Plot

 At the hotel, Raylan reveals Phoenix's real name is Tara and introduces her to her mother, who is alive but terminally ill.
 She explains that she triggered the explosion while cooking meth resulting in the poisoning of her internal organs.
 Tara's parents have abducted her in order to transplant her compatible organs for Tara's mother.
-Due to a lack of drugs and facilities, Tara will be conscious while her heart is removed.
-A power blackout prevents the procedure and Raylan's men are ambushed by Norman, who exploits the dark to pick them off one by one.
-Norman kills the surgeon and a stray gunshot kills Tara's mother.
+Due to a lack of drugs and facilities, Tara will be alive and awake while her heart is removed.
+Norman arrives and shuts the power off, preventing the procedure.
+Raylan's men are ambushed by Norman, who exploits the dark to pick them off one by one.
+Norman also kills the surgeon and a stray gunshot kills Tara's mother.
 Norman gouges out Raylan's eyes and leaves him for dead.

 A badly wounded Norman confirms to Tara that her father was telling the truth.
 He confesses his crimes, including murder and rape, and tells her to flee to safety.
 Raylan appears and stabs Norman, only to be fatally stabbed by Tara.
-Tara attempts to help Norman, claiming she can save him, to which he replies she already has, before apparently succumbing to his wounds.
+She attempts to help Norman, claiming she can save him, to which he replies she already has, before apparently succumbing to his wounds.
 Tara leaves and heads to a children's home she had seen earlier.
 She approaches a group of children playing and introduces herself as Phoenix.

-In a mid-credits scene, Raylan's dog licks Norman's fingers which twitch slightly, indicating that he is alive.